 We have investments in marketable debt securities classified as held-to-maturity because we have the positive intent and ability to hold the securities to maturity.
 Held-to-maturity securities are recorded at amortized cost and adjusted for the amortization of premiums and discounts through maturity.
 We consider a variety of factors in evaluating an other-than-temporary decline in value, such as: the length of time and the extent to which the market value has been less than our current adjusted carrying value; the issuer's financial condition, capital strength, and near-term prospects; any recent events specific to that issuer and economic conditions of its industry; and our investment horizon in relationship to an anticipated near-term recovery in the market value, if any.
-At December 31, 2021, both the fair value and carrying value of marketable debt securities was \$21 million.
+At December 31, 2022, both the fair value and carrying value of marketable debt securities was \$22 million.
+These securities matured on December 31, 2022, and we received the related proceeds in January 2023.